eedorenko/CAIRA/learning/katas/troubleshooting/300-troubleshooting-caira-deployments.md

    - **Pro tip**: Terraform errors include the exact Azure RBAC action that failed - this tells you what permission is missing

 2. **Check** current role assignments
-   - [ ] Run: `az role assignment list --assignee $(az account show --query user.name -o tsv) --subscription $(az account show --query id -o tsv) -o table`
+   - [ ] Run: `az role assignment list --all --assignee $(az ad signed-in-user show --query id -o tsv) -o table`
    - [ ] Look for your current roles on the subscription
-   - [ ] Verify you have BOTH: `Contributor` AND `User Access Administrator` (CAIRA requires both)
+   - [ ] Verify you have BOTH: `Contributor` AND `User Access Administrator` (CAIRA requires both), OR the `Owner` role (which includes both)
+   - **Pro tip**: Using object ID instead of email works reliably for all user types (including guest users)
-   - **Validation checkpoint**: Do you see both required roles in the output?
+   - **Validation checkpoint**: Do you see the required roles in the output?
-   - [ ] **Expected result**: Table showing role assignments including Contributor and User Access Administrator
+   - [ ] **Expected result**: Table showing role assignments including Owner OR (Contributor + User Access Administrator)

 3. **Diagnose** permission scope issues
-   - [ ] If roles are missing, run: `az role assignment list --all --assignee $(az account show --query user.name -o tsv) -o table`
+   - [ ] Review the Scope column in your role assignments - look for `/subscriptions/...` (subscription-level) vs longer paths (resource group or resource level)
-   - [ ] Check if roles are assigned at resource group level instead of subscription level
+   - [ ] Identify if your roles are scoped at subscription level or only at resource group level
-   - [ ] Note the scope column - roles can be at subscription, resource group, or resource level
-   - **Pro tip**: CAIRA deployments creating new resource groups need subscription-level Contributor role
+   - **Pro tip**: CAIRA deployments creating new resource groups require subscription-level permissions (Owner or Contributor role)
-   - [ ] **Expected result**: Understanding of where your permissions are scoped
+   - [ ] **Expected result**: Understanding of where your permissions are scoped and whether they're sufficient for CAIRA deployment

 4. **Resolve** permission issues
    - [ ] Document the missing role and scope needed